📅 Last Updated: October 4, 2021

 How Debt Can Benefit and Harm Your Finances

 The confusing thing about debt is that it can be good and bad for your finances, which is where a lot of borrowers run into problems.
-It all comes down to how much debt you’re actually comfortable handling.
-Basically, the more debt you take on and the less you can afford it, the worse your financial situation will become.
-To better illustrate this idea we’re going to take a deeper look at mortgage debt and how it can be considered both good debt and bad debt.
+It all comes down to how much debt you’re comfortable handling.
+The more debt you take on and the less you can afford it, the worse your financial situation will become.
+To better illustrate this idea, we will take a deeper look at mortgage debt and how it can be considered both good and bad debt.

 Benefits of Mortgage Debt